-1.31 This Pre-Submission document is accompanied by a Habitats

-Regulation Assessment (HRA) to meet the requirements of The

-European Directive (92/43/EEC) on the Conservation of Natural required to be undertaken on proposed plans or projects which are likely to have a significant effect on one or more Natura 2000 sites either individually, or in combination with other plans and projects.
+1.33 This Pre-Submission document Local Plan is accompanied by a Habitats Regulation Assessment (HRA) to meet the requirements of The European Directive (92/43/EEC) on the Conservation of Natural Habitats and Wild Flora and Fauna (the Habitats Directive).
+The HRA is required to be undertaken on proposed plans or projects which are likely to have a significant effect on one or more Natura 2000 sites either individually, or in combination with other plans and projects.